alexdlaird/hookee/docs/index.rst

 Customizing the Response
 ========================

-If we don't want to bother with building our own plugins, the response from ``/webhook`` can be customized right from the command line with the ``--response`` arg.
+If you don't want to bother with building your own plugins, the response from ``/webhook`` can be customized right from the command line with the ``--response`` arg.

 .. code-block:: sh

     hookee --response "<Response>Ok</Response>" --content-type application/xml

-This approach can be particularly useful in tutorials where we want to quickly allow a developer to see and interact with webhooks from our service before they've done any actual integration with our service themselves—all they would have to do is copy and paste a simple ``hookee`` command like the one shown above.
+This approach can be particularly useful in tutorials where you want to quickly allow a developer to see and interact with webhooks from your service before they've done any actual integration with your service themselves—all they would have to do is copy and paste a simple ``hookee`` command like the one shown above.

-As with any config, if we find ourselves continually passing this response to ``hookee`` every time we run it, we can make it the default:
+As with any config, if you find ourselves continually passing this response to ``hookee`` every time you run it, you can make it the default:

 .. code-block:: sh

     hookee update-config response "<Response>Ok</Response>"
     hookee update-config content-type application/xml

-If we want a bit more flexibility, we can use ``--response-script`` to inject any script that implements ``run(request, response)``.
-So, for example, if we have ``my_response_script.py`` that builds a simple Flask XML response:
+If you want a bit more flexibility, you can use ``--response-script`` to inject any script that implements ``run(request, response)``.
+So, for example, if you have ``my_response_script.py`` that builds a simple Flask XML response:

 .. code-block:: python